All Episodes

 Last night, Trump fired a shot squarely at Clinton's husband, former president Bill Clinton.

-In one case it's about exposure, and another case it's about groping and fondling and touching against a woman's will and rape and rape.
+In another case, it's about groping and fondling and touching against a woman's will and rape and rape.

 I'm not going to let you all continue to say that she allowed him.